Lynn + Lucy

-Lynn + Lucy is a 2019 British drama film, directed by Fyzal Boulifa and produced by BBC Films, British Film Institute, Lipsync Productions, Charades Film Company, Rosetta Productions, Sixteen Films, & Vixens Films.
+Lynn + Lucy is a 2019 British drama film, directed by Fyzal Boulifa.
 It stars Roxanne Scrimshaw as Lynn and Nichola Burley as Lucy, two childhood friends who fall out after domestic tension in Lucy's household.
 The film premiered at the 2019 San Sebastian Film Festival.

+The film was released on July 2, 2020 in the UK to widespread critical acclaim.

 Synopsis

 Lynn and Lucy are childhood friends who, ten years after meeting, live opposite each other and still share the same friendship they did as teenagers.
 While Lynn had her daughter Lola at age 16 and married her childhood sweetheart Paul, Lucy has remained carefree, impulsive and a self-proclaimed party girl.
 The film opens with the birth of Lucy's son Harrison, to whom Lynn is godmother.
 Lucy accompanies Lynn to her first day at her new job, the hair salon of a friend from school.
 Lynn is embarrassed that a school friend of hers has done well in life while she feels she is unaccomplished apart from being a mother.
 The salon owner Janelle criticizes Lynn's friendship with Lucy, claiming Lucy would bully and belittle her when they were younger, leaving Lynn feeling awkward.
 As they get ready for their first night out since Lucy's pregnancy, the women share their respective qualms about their lives: Lynn claims to be content with her life despite her husband being discharged from his job due to a leg injury and his desire for an open relationship.
 Lucy is much more vocal about her struggles with her boyfriend Clark and her inability to bond with her son.

 The two visit a local bar and bump into Tim, whom they recognize from school.
 Despite his clear interest in Lynn, Lynn shies away from the attention while Lucy flirts and eventually kisses him, much to Lynn's annoyance.
 Lucy leaves the club in a drunken state and laments that she is bored and frustrated with her mundane life.

 The following day, Lynn is shocked to see Lucy leaving in an ambulance with a critically ill Harrison.
 She later learns that Harrison has died and Lucy has disappeared, leaving Lynn feeling lost and alone.
 As well as this, Lynn is belittled and covertly ridiculed at her new job.
 Lynn eventually bumps into Lucy at a local shop looking dishevelled and brings Lucy back to her home.
 After a great deal of pressing, Lucy reveals that her boyfriend Clark has been arrested as he is suspected of having shaken baby Harrison, resulting in his death.
 News of this begins to spread around the town and many people begin suspecting Lucy of the tragedy as she begins to spiral into her previous wild lifestyle.